panda3d/panda3d-docs/programming/configuration/accessing-config-vars-in-a-program.rst

 Sometimes, it is desirable to load an additional configuration file from disk, by giving an explicit filename.
 To do so, use :func:`.load_prc_file()`.
-Note that :ref:`Panda Filename Syntax <loading-models>` uses a forward slash even under Windows.
+Note that :ref:`filename-syntax` uses a forward slash even under Windows.

 .. only:: python